tomwhartung/always_learning_python/10-flask_save_emails_exp/README.md

 . env.sh
 ```

-## Environment
+## Installation

-Need to install flask-wtf.
+Need to install flask-wtf and flask-bootstrap.
 Sqlite3 is already included in python3.

 ```
 pip3 install flask-wtf
+pip3 install flask-bootstrap
 ```

 ## Starting the app